Kzeezee/Pomodoko/README.md

 </p>

 # Pomodoko
 Pomodoko is your typical Pomodoro counter application with a task system built-in.
-It is a cross-platform application (Windows, Mac, Linux) and is built using Tauri and Svelte.
+It is a cross-platform desktop application and is built using Tauri and Svelte.
 The project was started as a way to experiment and develop something light in Tauri to get used to cross-platform app development with web frameworks on the frontend.

 # Features
 The full list of features include: